salimcodes/Machine-Learning-Projects/Wine-Quality-Prediction/ReadMe.md

 from sklearn.metrics import accuracy_score
 ```

-The block of codes above imports the third party libraries used in the model.
+The block of codes above imports the third party libraries used in this model.

 `import numpy as np` imports the numpy library which can be used to perform a wide variety of mathematical operations on arrays.